Wills

 Business owners should also carefully consider succession planning and the effect their death will have on their business.
 For more information on how to protect your business click here.

 Many people are concerned about the impact of care home fees.
 Our later life solicitors can assist in ensuring you have the right will to mitigate the cost of care.
-This is in contrast to numerous other will ‘providers’ who offer ‘property protection trusts’ or similar, which are high-risk, expensive, and mostly wholly inappropriate vehicles.
+This contrasts with numerous other will ‘providers’ who offer ‘property protection trusts’ or similar, which are high-risk, expensive, and mostly wholly inappropriate vehicles.

 Our Later Life team across the South and Liverpool have many years’ experience in advising private and commercial clients on succession planning and their wills.
 Our practical and straightforward advice makes the process much quicker and straightforward than many people imagine.